How to Take Care of a Short-Haired Guinea Pig

 What vegetables and fruits can guinea pigs eat?

-As it contains a high amount of sugar, fruit should be considered a reward or an anecdotal ration.
+As it contains a high amount of sugar, fruit should be considered a reward or an occasional treat.
 Therefore, we should focus on vegetables.
-We can offer them a salad, a portion of various vegetables ...
-If you want to know more, do not hesitate to visit our post on vegetables and fruits that are good for guinea pigs.
+We can offer them a salad, a portion of various vegetables, or try out different combinations to see what they enjoy the most.
+Dandelion, lamb's lettuce, escarole, arugula, or peppers are especially pleasing for them, but we can surprise them with other vegetables.

 The guinea pig's habitat

 The short-haired guinea pig should have an appropriately sized space.
 Here, we're talking about a cage of approximately 120 x 60 x 45 cm according to the Royal Society for the Prevention of Cruelty to Animals.
+This allows them enough room to move around comfortably and engage in natural behaviors.

-There are various types of wood chips and synthetic materials available, but you need to be sure to choose one which is designed specifically for small animals; some types contain oils which can be dangerous, and the dust from wood can cause respiratory problems.
+There are various types of wood chips and synthetic materials available, but you need to be sure to choose one designed specifically for small animals; some types contain oils that can be dangerous, and the dust from wood can cause respiratory problems.
 Actually, a cheaper and ecological solution would be to use some simple black and white newspaper!
 It is much easier to clean up too!

 The water should be re-filled on a daily basis, and it's recommended that the cage is cleaned once a week and completely disinfected once a month.
 You must also make sure that its surroundings are clean.
 Make sure you keep it clear from extreme temperatures, such as drafts of wind or direct sunlight.
+Additionally, providing toys and safe chew items can keep your guinea pig mentally stimulated and physically active.

 Health care

 Guinea pigs are usually very healthy if their owners follow all of the aforementioned tips.
 However, you still need to be very vigilant with parasites, since these animals commonly suffer from infestations.
+Regular checks for lice, mites, and fleas are essential to catch and treat infestations promptly.

 Some signs that indicate that something is not going well may be: